guanlinau/Angular-Azure-DevOps-code-test-Galen/README.md

 ## 3-Dockerize the angular app

-@-Adopt alpine base image
+1-Adopt alpine base image

-@-Implement via multi-stage build
+2-Implement via multi-stage build

-@-Optimize the image layer
+3-Optimize the image layer

-@-Use non-root user to run the docker container
+4-Use non-root user to run the docker container

 ![image](./IMG_README/Screenshot%202023-10-08%20at%205.55.41%20pm.png)

 ## 4-Write the kubernetes configuration-Deployment, Service

-@- Define the service traffic type as Load balancer to be public assess.
+1- Define the service traffic type as Load balancer to be public assess.

 ![image](./IMG_README/Screenshot%202023-10-08%20at%205.57.14%20pm.png)